Sophos Supports Shift To Hybrid Environments With New Generation Of Remotely Managed Wi-Fi 6 Access Points

-(MENAFN- GlobeNewsWire - Nasdaq) OXFORD, United Kingdom, Sept.
-06, 2023 (GLOBE NEWSWIRE) -- Sophos , a global leader in innovating and delivering cybersecurity as a service, today announced the Sophos AP6 Series to support the shift to hybrid environments with a new generation of remotely managed Wi-Fi 6 access points.
-The new offering adds another component to Sophos' secure access portfolio , which includes Sophos Firewall and Sophos Switch .
+Sophos, a global leader in innovating and delivering cybersecurity as a service, today announced the Sophos AP6 Series to support the shift to hybrid environments with a new generation of remotely managed Wi-Fi 6 access points.
+The new offering adds another component to Sophos' secure access portfolio, which includes Sophos Firewall and Sophos Switch.

 “With cloud-managed Wi-Fi, Sophos is addressing the need for more scalable, remote-managed Wi-Fi solutions that support the increasing number of connected devices and the proliferation of IoT systems,” said Daniel Cole, vice president of product management at Sophos.“This combination of our Sophos AP6 Series and Sophos Switches provides channel partners with a consolidated single vendor access solution strategy, easing the burden and overhead cost of managing multiple disparate systems from different vendors.
 Many access layer networks are still operating at 1 Gigabit speeds.
 With the significant performance enhancements in Wi-Fi 6, the industry has a great opportunity to review and modernize the network ecosystem that wireless is deployed into.
 Sophos' solution dissolves a common bottleneck at the physical layer and can boost the total network performance of a company's Wi-Fi infrastructure.”